-The Secret Disco Revolution explores the history and cultural impact of Disco, and in the process demonstrates Disco’s importance to the evolution of Culture in the late 20th Century.
+The Secret Disco Revolution explores the Disco revolution in terms of its social and historical impact, and in the process demonstrates Disco’s importance to the evolution of Culture in the late 20th Century.

 ‘Cheesy’ probably describes what comes to mind for most people when you mention Disco today.